omogbolahan94/Churn-Prediction-Deployment/README.md

 The app will generate a new file containing the input features along with a new column indicating whether a customer will churn or not.

+# Note: I did not build the model; it was provided by the owner for deployment.